-The contents of the sixth “bowl” cause the final battle between the “Lamb” and the “Dragon” – Armageddon – Revelation 16:12-16.
+The sixth “bowl of wrath” causes the final battle between the “Lamb” and the forces of the “Dragon” – Revelation 16:12-16.

-The first four “bowls of wrath” targeted the economic structures of the empire, and the fifth attacked its political power.
-When the sixth “bowl” is emptied, demonic forces gather the “kings of the earth” to the final battle of the “Great Day of God the Almighty” at a place called ‘Armageddon.’
-This will be the last desperate effort by forces loyal to the “beast” to destroy the saints.
+The first four “bowls” targeted the economic foundations of the beastly empire, and the fifth attacked its political power.
+When the sixth “bowl” is emptied, demonic forces gather the “kings of the earth” to the final battle of the “Great Day of God the Almighty” at “Armageddon,” the last desperate effort by Satan to unseat the “Lamb.”

-In the passage, several Old Testament images are employed to illustrate the results of the “sixth bowl,” including the drying of the Red Sea, the second Egyptian plague of frogs, the rerouting of the Euphrates River to invade Babylon, and the predicted assault by “Gog and Magog.”
+Several Old Testament images are employed to portray the results of the “sixth bowl,” including the drying of the Red Sea, the Egyptian plague of frogs, the rerouting of the Euphrates River to invade Babylon, and the predicted assault by “Gog and Magog” against Israel.
 It also includes verbal links to earlier passages in Revelation.

 - (Revelation 16:12-16) – “And the sixth poured out his bowl upon the great river Euphrates; and the water was dried up, that the way might be prepared of the kings who were from the east.
 And I saw out of the mouth of the dragon, and out of the mouth of the beast, and out of the mouth of the false-prophet, three impure spirits like frogs; for they are spirits of demons, doing signs, which are to go forth to the kings of the whole habitable earth to gather them to the battle of the great day of God the Almighty.
 Behold, I come as a thief!
 Happy is he that is watching and keeping his garments, lest naked he be walking, and they see his shame.
 And he gathered them to the place that is called in Hebrew, Har-Maggedon.”

-The Old Testament images are combined to create a complete picture of the final “battle.”
+The Old Testament images are combined to create a complete picture.
 The conflict culminates in the destruction of end-time “Babylon” when the “seventh bowl of wrath” is emptied on the earth.

-The Euphrates River was the traditional eastern boundary of the Promised Land, and the direction from which invading armies historically attacked Ancient Israel.
+The Euphrates River was the traditional eastern boundary of the Promised Land and the direction from which invading armies attacked Ancient Israel.
 Thus, the final “battle” between the “saints” and Satan is poised to commence – (Genesis 15:18, Exodus 23:31, Deuteronomy 1:7, 11:24, Joshua 1:4).

 Demonic spirits are unleashed to gather the “kings of the whole habitable earth” to the war of the “great day of God.”
 The description employs language from Ezekiel’s vision of “Gog of Magog”:

-These demonic forces employ “signs” to compel the “kings of the east” to attack.
-Likewise, the “false prophet,” the “beast from the earth” performed “great signs” to deceive the “inhabitants of the earth.”
+The demonic forces employ “signs” to compel the “kings of the east” to attack.
+Likewise, the “false prophet” performed “great signs” to deceive the “inhabitants of the earth.”
 The verbal parallel is deliberate; the demons work through their earthly agent to mislead the nations – (Revelation 13:13).

 The “kings from the east” and the “kings of the whole earth” are identical, the latter interprets the former.
 Moreover, what is portrayed is NOT a battle between national armies, but instead, the global attack by all nations against the “Lamb,” the anointed king of Yahweh, just as predicted in the second Psalm: